Hadeer-reda-sakr/first-front-project-not-responsive-/README.md

 # web site for Design and Development Agency.
-A HTML and Css and Bootstab project I applied and created it as a self side project.
+A responsive website to display its services, capabilities, and teamwork, and the ability to communicate to display services using Html5, Css3, Bootstrap5
 ../Capture.JPG